 A: Absolutely.
 Several of our useful resources are available for free, including the 2015 NABITA Whitepaper: Who’s on the Team?
 Mission, Membership, and Motivation.
 This Whitepaper should help new BITs to craft a mission statement, tie it to the strategic plan of the organization, and identify ways to ensure their campus knows about the BIT and its mission.
 The Standards Self Assessment Tool is provided as a tool to complement the 2018 NaBITA Standards for Behavioral Intervention Teams.
 BITs can assess their performance on each of the 20 standards in order to identify areas of best practice and opportunities for improvement..
 Lastly, the CARE Team Manual is a template that can be used by BITs as a starting place from which to cut and paste some material into their own manuals.
 We offer this resource in an editable format and available with our Super Membership Categories that will allow you to easily move around the text and create a customized document for your own team.

-A: NABITA has three membership categories: Individual, Team, and Super.
+A: NABITA has four membership categories: Individual, Team, Super, and K-12 Professional Development Package.
 You may upgrade your membership during your membership year at any time.
 Simply contact the NABITA team, pay the prorated difference between the membership you have and the category you want, and we will upgrade your membership.

 A: NABITA uses a rolling membership system.
 Your membership begins when you pay for your membership, and runs for 12 months from that date.
 We send out several reminders before your membership expires, encouraging your renewal.